All Episodes

 Mark my words.

-Stephen Chu said, and he's a Nobel Prize winner, by the way, right along with uh right along with Obama.
+Stephen Chu said, and he's a Nobel Prize winner, by the way, right along with Obama.

 If we want to be a player in the global clean energy race, we must continue to invest in innovative technologies that enable commercial scale deployment of clean renewables power like solar.

-Anybody stop to think maybe we can't afford to be a player in the global clean energy race if it's $16 million a job.
+Anybody stop and think, maybe we can't afford to be a player in the global clean energy race if it's $16 million a job.

 Or maybe this isn't the role of government.